 Shallots sit 2cm in the ground, traditionally with the tops poking through the top.

-Birds love to peck at these, so I won’t be surprised if I come back and find them above the ground, out of the nice neat rows that I was meticulously measured out.
+Birds love to peck at the bulbs, so I won’t be surprised if I come back and find them above the ground.

 I’m hoping for a harvest from July onward, shallots seem quite expensive in the supermarkets for what you get, so I’m hoping this is the start of a fruitful and frugal tradition.